shiory602/tips-and-tricks/ITWordsIndex/C/Cookie/README.md

 > The state of the client side (Wev browser) is maintained based on the cookie information.
 ## Problems with cookies
 Cookies are not secure because they can be easily looked into by using certain tools!
-Therefore, a way to keep more information more securely was devised: "[Session](...)". /... /session)" mechanism.
+Therefore, a way to keep more information more securely was devised: "[Session](../../S/Session)" mechanism.

 ## Difference between Cookie and Session
 | Features | Session | Cookie |